p-rk/js-utility-functions/README.md

 ## Available functions

- * CamelCase Characters in a string
+ * Title Case a string
  * Convert String to an Array [Optional Remove Spaces]
  * Count Instance in an array
  * Sum of an Array [Optional Add Initial Value]